SCPC Resources & Guides

 Start your search in the Manuscript Collections.
 The SCPC has thousands of these, all shown in The Full List of All Collections.
 They are referenced as DG (Document Group), or CDG (Collected Document Group).
-The CDG's also have an A or B suffix to designate whether the origin of those records is the United States (A), or abroad (B).
+The CDGs also have an A or B suffix to designate whether the origin of those records is the United States (A), or abroad (B).
 Click here for a fuller explanation of manuscript designations.
 The Full List of All Collections is an alphabetized listing of every collection in the archive.
-Where materials have been digitized, links are provided.
-The List of Major Collections shows the major document groups (DGs) for which the SCPC is the official repository, and are designated DG.
-There is the option to view an annotated version of this listing, or simply the list.
-The annotated version offers a brief description of each collection.
-Again, where materials have been digitized, links are provided.
+The List of Major Collections shows the major document groups (DGs) for which the SCPC is the official repository.
+Where materials have been digitized, links are provided on both lists.
 The Peace Collection also has an extensive list of Subject Files.
-These files cross-reference topics, people, and themes that are spread across different collections.
-Using the Subject Files can result in new or unexpected research leads.
+These files include topics, people, and themes that can result in new or unexpected research leads when utilized.

 - Full List of All Collections